call911nowplz/Spiriten.cf/Plugins/world_generators.md

 Out of all of the World Generators listed here, I would recommend [Terra](https://www.spigotmc.org/resources/terra.85151/) for modern versions of the game, and if you're running a legacy server I would recommend [Open Terrain Generator](https://www.spigotmc.org/resources/open-terrain-generator-otg.51373/) with
-[Biome Bundle](https://www.spigotmc.org/resources/biome-bundle.51374/) due to performance and quality.
+[Wildlands](https://www.curseforge.com/minecraft/mc-mods/wildlands) due to performance and quality.